eatlas/GBR_AIMS_eReefs-grid-shapefiles/README.md

 # ereefs-grid-shapefile
-Eric Lawrey - Australian Institute of Marine Science - 10 Feb 2020
+Eric Lawrey - Australian Institute of Marine Science - 5 March 2020

 This repository contains scripts that create shapefile versions of the GBR1 and GBR4 grids used in the eReefs models.
 This repository's purpose is to facilitate recreation of the dataset.